tomexiskandar/bintang/README.rst

       ]
    }

 Use insert function to insert data.
-The parameter is a pair of record and columns.
+The parameters are record and columns.

 .. code-block:: console